 ¹ We encourage you to provide your scores unless you are very uncomfortable with them.
 However, they are unlikely to negatively impact your admissibility if your GPA is strong and your fit for Northland is clear, and may actually increase your merit scholarship amounts when considered in combination with GPA.

 ² The more you give us in the short answer section or in conversation with your admissions representative, the better.

-³ Determine your eligibility for federal and state aid by filing the Free Application for Federal Student Aid (FAFSA) as early as October 1, 2018.
-The sooner you file, the faster we’ll be able to include those amounts in your financial aid package!
+³ Determine your eligibility for federal and state aid by filing the Free Application for Federal Student Aid (FAFSA) as early as October 1, 2019.
+The sooner you file, the faster we’ll be able to include those amounts in your financial aid offer!